BinaryMonk-sage/krishi-sakhi/README.md

 - Weather updates for crops
 - Market price information
 - Crop disease and pest identification
 - Mobile or web-based interface

+- How to Run the Project

+Make sure Python is installed on your system.

+Download or clone the repository: git clone https://github.com/yourusername/krishi-sakhi Open the project folder in VS Code or any editor.
+Run the main Python file:
+python main.py